Neural network embeddings recover value dimensions from psychometric survey items on par with human data: Related Work

 In personality inventories and other psychometric inventories, it is common practice to use both forward-keyed (e.g., "I am meticulous.") and reverse-keyed items (e.g., "I am rather careless.") to measure the same personality construct.
 Such item pairs would be expected to correlate negatively with each other yet load on the same factor (e.g. Conscientiousness).
 Likewise, constructs and their subdimensions, such as the Big Five dimensions Neuroticism and Extraversion, often correlate negatively with each other.
 Such negative correlations are important properties of both the semantic space of psychological constructs and the empirical data resulting from human responses to personality inventories.
 However, \citet[p.7]{hommelLanguageModelsAccurately2025} reported an important problem: "negative coefficients are rarely produced when comparing vector representations of sentences".
 This is evidenced by the scatterplot of empirical and their predicted inter-item similarities using embeddings which are cutting of at 0.
 This problem—shared by all of the abovementioned recent embeddings-based approaches—stems from the high-dimensional embeddings of item text containing much information on general abstract linguistic features of natural language use that are similar even across otherwise semantically distinctly dissimilar item texts.
 The inability to reproduce negative correlations between items constitutes a major impediment for reproducing patterns of correlations and factor loadings obtained in human subjects through embeddings-based approaches.
 Hommel and Arslan developed a workaround that involves re-annotating an NLI corpus \cite{N18-1101} by assigning negative direction to predicted similarity when the example pair is labeled as contradictory in the corpus.
 They then fine-tune their model on this adapted data.
 This workaround seems to have the effect of increasing performance for their use case because the model better learns to handle negation and contradictions between item texts.
 Different to that, Wulff and Mata decide to fully drop the sign of the correlation and just consider "unsigned (absolute) correlation as a measure of item relatedness" \citeyearpar[p.1 of SI]{wulffSemanticEmbeddingsReveal2025a}.
 This approach can work for the authors because all questionnaires that are analyzed by them are in the personality domain and, therefore, exhibit a substantial similarity between each other to start from.
 The \textit{degree} of similarity still provides important information.
 Also, Wulff and Mata pre-process items by removing the starting pronoun "I", a form of stemming which can be expected to remove one source of confounding shared abstract linguistic features and thereby reduce similarities.

-Different to these prior attempts, we aim for a general methodology that can readily be applied post-hoc to embeddings of diverse contexts also different to personality derived from \textbf{any} model without re-annotating training corpora and finetuning.
-As described in Section \ref{subsec:ses}, we develop "Survey and Questionnaire Item Embeddings Differentials" (SQuID) as a general method that fulfills these constraints and allows to obtain negative correlations.
+Different to these prior attempts, we aim for a general methodology that can readily be applied post-hoc to embeddings of diverse contexts also different from personality derived from \textbf{any} model without re-annotating training corpora and finetuning.
+As described in Section \ref{subsec:ses}, we develop "Survey and Questionnaire Item Embeddings Differentials" (SQuID) as a general method that fulfills these constraints and allows obtaining negative correlations.